 First, children with ASD or similar conditions tend to see colours with much greater intensity than children without ASD.
-That’s why you want to stay away from bright colours and use muted colour shades instead.
+That’s why you want to stay away from bright colours and use more neutral, muted colour shades instead.

 That is why sensory room ideas should always take lighting into consideration.
 Try to avoid bright colours and fluorescent lights.
 Instead, many SEN children respond really well to lava lamps or bubble lamps.
-Such lights work great as night-light alternatives as well.
+Such lights work brilliantly as night-light alternatives as well.